 - Remember, it is easier to grant users additional permissions rather than to take away some they previously enjoyed.
 Careful planning and implementation of Least Privileges early in the SDLC can help reduce the risk of needing to revoke permissions that are later deemed overly broad.

 Deny by Default¶

-Even when no access control rules are explicitly matched, an the application cannot remain neutral when an entity is requesting access to a particular resource.
+Even when no access control rules are explicitly matched, the application cannot remain neutral when an entity is requesting access to a particular resource.
 The application must always make a decision, whether implicitly or explicitly, to either deny or permit the requested access.
 Logic errors and other mistakes relating to access control may happen, especially when access requirements are complex; consequently, one should not rely entirely on explicitly defined rules for matching all possible requests.
-For security purposes. an application should be configured to deny access by default.
+For security purposes an application should be configured to deny access by default.